makandra/geordi/README.md

 install-gems-remotely
 ---------------------

-Installs all gems in your `Gemfile.lock` as well as vendored gems on the given host:
+Installs all gems in your `Gemfile.lock`, as well as vendored gems, to the given host:

     install-gems-remotely my.server.com